rutvi2500/Restaurant-Website/README.md

 Hello!

-This project is a basic UI of the website of a restaurent.
+This project is a the basic website of a restaurent.
 The concepts of HTML, CSS, Bootstrap4, Sass and less are used in this project.